Benefits of service accreditation

 Your accredited status will not be renewed automatically.
 You must submit a full, new application which will be assessed on its own merit to ensure that all criteria continue to be met.

 While the criteria and assessment process are the same as for your initial application, it's unlikely that just submitting updated versions of your supporting evidence and statements will meet the requirements.
 Services change over time so you should treat your renewal application as a new application.
 Use your previous application, annual monitoring submissions and our assessment reports to make sure your renewal application is complete and fully demonstrates that you are maintaining the accreditation standard.

-We recommend that you read the following document, as the guidance may have been updated:
+We recommend you read the following document, as the guidance may have been updated:

 Proposed changes to an accredited service

-You must inform us of all changes occurring with your organisation in your annual monitoring report.
-You should also contact us to discuss any significant changes when they occur.
-It is your responsibility to keep us informed.
-We may withdraw your accreditation if we become aware that changes have been made to your service.
+You must inform us of all changes occurring with your organisation in your annual monitoring submission.
+You should also contact us to discuss any significant changes that may affect your service, such as an internal restructure or merger, when you find out about them and when they occur.

 If you wish to include a new counselling or psychotherapy service or project within your current accreditation, you don't have to wait until your renewal is due.